 The Navy Enlisted Classification system (NEC) supplements the enlisted rating structure in identifying personnel on active or inactive duty.
 These codes assist in the assigning of billets and in manpower authorizations.
-NEC codes identify a non-rating wide skill, knowledge, aptitude, or qualification that must be documented to identify both people and billets for management purposes.
-If a Navy police officer receives specialized training in another position, they might be awarded a new NEC and the sailor could be assigned in both fields from that point on.
+NEC codes identify a non-rating-wide skill, knowledge, aptitude, or qualification that must be documented to identify people and billets for management purposes.
+If a Navy police officer receives specialized training in another position, they might be awarded a new NEC and the sailor could be assigned in both fields from that point onward.

 An Example of NECs for Intelligence Specialists